p-quintanilla/p-quintanilla.github.io/_pages/outreach.md

 Some of my public engagement and volunteer experiences are:

-* 2023: I am part of the **Postdoc Committee at the Chemical Engineering Department** at Imperial College London.
-I am specifically helping with social media, organising events, and I am also the newsletter editor.
+* 2023: I was part of the **Postdoc Committee at the Chemical Engineering Department** at Imperial College London.
+I specifically helped with social media, organising events, and being a newsletter editor.

-* 2021 - 2023: I am part of the **London and South East Coast Group Member, Institution of Chemical Engineers (IChemE)**, United Kingdom.
-I contribute as a meeting coordinator and newsletter editor.
+* 2021 - 2023: I was part of the **London and South East Coast Group Member, Institution of Chemical Engineers (IChemE)**, United Kingdom.
+I contributed as a meeting coordinator and newsletter editor.

 * March 2023 - Chaired a session in the **Towards Net Zero Seminar**, held in the Chemical Engineering Department at Imperial College London.